-As a medical student back in the 1990's I quickly learnt that HIV infection was often fatal.
-The few drugs that were available had unpleasant side effects and did little to improve survival.
+As a medical student back in the 1990's I quickly learnt that a diagnosis of HIV infection was likely to prove fatal.
+The few drugs that were available had unpleasant side effects and did little to improve chances of survival.
 Fast forward more than 20 years and HIV infection can be controlled and deaths from AIDS in the UK are rare.
 In a recent case study published in Lancet HIV it's clear that researchers have gone one step further and announced findings that represent hope for a potential cure.

 Adam Castillejo was diagnosed with HIV at the age of 23.
 A bone marrow transplant to treat an unrelated condition in 2015 led to a cure.
 An interview with Adam can be found here.